-UDDEHOLM is present on every continent.
+Uddeholm is present on every continent.
 This ensures you high-quality Swedish tool steel and local support wherever you are.
-ASSAB is our exclusive sales channel, representing Uddeholm in the Asia Pacific area.
-Together we secure our position as the world's leading supplier of tooling materials.
+We secure our position as the world's leading supplier of tooling materials.

-UDDEHOLM is the world's leading supplier of tooling materials.
+Uddeholm is the world's leading supplier of tooling materials.
 This is a position we have reached by improving our customers' everyday business.
 Long tradition combined with research and product development equips Uddeholm to solve any tooling problem that may arise.
 It is a challenging process, but the goal is clear - to be your number one partner and tool steel provider.